Garcia throws 7 solid innings, Astros beat Red Sox 5-1

 Alvarez had two hits in his return to the lineup after missing five games with a sore right wrist.
 The Astros won despite going 1 for 10 with runners in scoring position.

 Richards surrendered two runs and four hits in six innings.
+He walked four and struck out five.

+“He gave us a chance to win,” manager Alex Cora said.
+“He made some good pitches when it counted.
+He battled.
+He didn’t have his best stuff, but against a tough lineup, they only scored two in six innings.
+Obviously, the walks and all that put him in a bad spot, but I thought he was outstanding.”

-He has allowed three or fewer runs in each of his last four starts.
+Richards has allowed three or fewer runs in each of his last four starts.

+“Every night you’re going to be dealt a different hand, and you have to make it work,” he said.
+“I’ve been pleased with how I have been able to make adjustments on the fly, keep the ball in the zone for the most part, make pitches when I need to and give us a chance to win.”

 Boston pitchers walked eight, including Altuve three times.
 Alex Verdugo had two hits for the Red Sox.